TPPSellinger/eSMC/README.md

 Note : Do not worry if the message "unsuccessfull convergence" appears.
 This message is printed by the package "BB" because we limited the number of itirations when optimizing the likelihood.

+Note : Using more than one chromosome in one analysis can increase computation time.

 Warning : Using more than 10 haplotypes can considerably increase computation time.

 Warning : Using more than 80 hidden states can considerably increase computation time.